Surprise! Surprise! (short story collection)

 Surprise!
 Surprise!
 A Collection of Mystery Stories with Unexpected Endings is a collection of twelve short stories written by Agatha Christie published by Dodd, Mead and Company in 1965.
-All of the stories in the collection have appeared in other short story collections.
-An updated version released in 1982 by Dell Publishing included thirteen short stories with the addition of "The Plymouth Express", from The Under Dog and Other Stories.
+All of the stories in the collection had appeared in other short story collections.
+Dell published a paperback edition in May,1966, with thirteen short stories including the addition of "The Plymouth Express", from The Under Dog and Other Stories.